Are Doctors Biased Against Patients? And if so, does it affect the treatment they provide.

-A new survey from Medscape asks the question: Are Doctors Biased Against Patients?
-And if so, does it affect the treatment they provide.
-Short answer, Um yeah.
-They are.
-I didn’t need a survey from Medscape to tell me that.
-However, it is interesting to see the many ways that doctors are biased against us.
 I shared a study a while back that showed that many doctors are biased against patients with Fibromyalgia.
 Biased might not be the right word there, as what it really came down to was that many doctors are just plain scared to treat us, or simply they don’t want to treat us because they don’t feel they can help us.
-I can give the latter group a bit of a pass.
-I mean, really, who wants to do anything when they feel they aren’t getting anywhere.
-If I were a doctor that didn’t have any good answers for Fibromyalgia (or any illness) I’d refer those patients out to someone who I hoped had better answers.
+I can understand that.
+No one wants to continue to fight what they feel is a losing battle.
+If I were a doctor that didn’t have any good answers for fibromyalgia (or any illness) I’d refer those patients out to someone who I hoped had better answers.

 Almost 16,000 doctors filled out the survey from Medscape, which examined two factors: bias and burnout.
-Regarding the burnout statistics the interesting finding is that Rheumatologists (the specialists that most commonly treat Fibro) reported the lowest levels of burnout, along with Psychologists.
+The interesting finding reguarding burnout is that rheumatologists (the specialists that most commonly treat fibromyalgia), along with psychologists reported the lowest levels of burnout.
 That’s good news for us.
 I guess that means that those doctors who have chosen to deal with us are dealing well with their role.

 When asked about the causes of their burnout, bureaucracy (in many forms) lead the pack, sadly followed by “too many difficult patients”.
 A frequent comment had to do with lack of patient appreciation and respect (I do hope they know it’s a two-way street).
 Are we those difficult patients?
 What is a difficult patient?
 And, what can we do about it?
-(Interesting questions for a future blog post).
+Those are questions for another day.

 On to the biases: